 The Grand Ole Opry.
-The Grand Ole Opry, which celebrated its 93rd anniversary in 2018, is one of the most widely known platforms for country music in the world.
+The Grand Ole Opry, which celebrated its 94th anniversary in 2019, is one of the most widely known platforms for country music in the world.
 The Opry features a live country music show with performances every Friday and Saturday night, as well as additional weekly performances on a seasonal basis.
 The Grand Ole Opry House, home of the Grand Ole Opry, seats approximately 4,400, is located in the Opryland complex, and was named the Venue of the Year by the Academy of Country Music in 2014.
 The Grand Ole Opry moved to the Opry House in 1974 from its most famous home in the Ryman Auditorium in downtown Nashville.
 Each week, the Grand Ole Opry is broadcast live to millions of country lifestyle consumers on radio via WSM-AM and Sirius/XM Radio and streamed on the Internet.
 The show has been broadcast since 1925 on WSM-AM, making it the longest running live radio program in the United States.
 In addition to performances by its members, the Grand Ole Opry presents performances by many other country music artists and other acts.
-Construction is ongoing of an approximately \$20 million expansion to the Grand Ole Opry House, which will include a larger retail space, additional food and beverage options, a redesigned box office, VIP lounge area with a backstage tour theater, and additional parking.
-Construction on the improvements is partially complete, with the remainder anticipated to be completed in second quarter 2019.
+We recently completed construction of an approximately \$20 million expansion to the Grand Ole Opry House, which includes a larger retail space, additional food and beverage options, a redesigned box office, VIP lounge area with a backstage tour theater, and additional parking.

 Ryman Auditorium.
 The Ryman Auditorium, which was built in 1892 and seats approximately 2,300, is designated as a National Historic Landmark.
 The former home of the Grand Ole Opry, the Ryman Auditorium was renovated and re-opened in 1994 for concerts and musical productions.
 In June 2015, the Ryman completed a \$14 million expansion, including updated museum exhibits, a new museum theatre and a new café.
-The Grand Ole Opry returns to the Ryman Auditorium periodically, most recently from November 2018 to January 2019.
-The Ryman Auditorium has been nominated for "Theatre of the Year" by Pollstar Concert Industry Awards every year since 2003, winning the award every year since 2010, and was named the Venue of the Year by the Academy of Country Music in 2009, 2011, 2013, 2015 and 2017.
+The Grand Ole Opry returns to the Ryman Auditorium periodically, most recently from November 2019 to January 2020.
+In 2019, the Ryman Auditorium was named "Theatre of the Year" by Pollstar Concert Industry Awards for the ninth consecutive year, "Venue of the Year" by the Country Music for the sixth time.